 We chatted for just under an hour.
 He gave me a Lincoln Land Amusement Park Token.
-Jim and other siblings worked at the park over the years.
+Jim and his other siblings worked at the park over the years.
 "Open rain or shine."

 The amusement park was open seven days a week between May 23rd and September 1st and on Friday, Saturday, and Sundays the rest of the year.
 The park was billed as the "World's largest indoor amusement park," with 100,000 square feet of entertainment.

 "A land of thrills.
 A land of excitement.
 Lincoln Land